Citation-Enhanced Generation for LLM-based Chatbots: Experimental Settings

 \subsection{WikiRetr Datasets}

 WikiRetr datasets are designed to conduct further analyses on our CEG framework, which is created based on the October 20, 2023 snapshot of Wikipedia.
 We randomly select 1,000 passages, and apply text-davinci-003 and GPT-4 to rewrite them as new claims, separately.
 So that each rewritten claim is accompanied by an original passage.
 The constructed datasets are named WikiRetr-GPT3 and WikiRetr-GPT4, respectively.
+Discussion about the reliability of WikiRetr datasets is provided in Appendix~\ref{app:D}.

 To analyze the retrieval module, we utilize various retrievers, including: 1) SimCSE BERT, which is employed in our CEG framework; 2) Sentence BERT~\cite{reimers-gurevych-2019-sentence}, a retriever trained with siamese networks; and 3) All-mpnet-base-v2.
 Recall@$k$ is the metric to verify if the original document is retrieved in top-$k$.
 Precision@$k$ is the metric to verify if the claim is supported by a doc in top-$k$ docs with NLI method.